webix-hub/gitbook-webix-jet/details/plugins.md

 The method takes one obligatory parameter - the name of the theme - and sets the theme for the app.

+#### Adding Stylesheets

-Consider an example.
-The service locates links to stylesheets by the *title* attribute.
-Here are the stylesheets for the app:
+The service locates links to stylesheets by their *title* attributes.
+Here are the stylesheets for the app, e.g.:

 ```html
 // index.html